Rahul-K-A/rto_noetic_core/README.md

 # Changes by Rahul-K-A: Robotino 3 support
 For some reason, the way URDF was supported was faulty.
 So i re-wrote parts of the Robotino URDF file to get it to work.
-However, **this fork will only work with Robotino 3**, since I removed the URDFs for the older versions.
+However, **this fork will only work with Robotino 3**, since I removed the URDFs for the older versions.<br>

+If you're new to Robotino and want some resources, check out (this manual I wrote to get up to speed!)[https://github.com/Rahul-K-A/Robotino-Manual]

 # Robotino-Core